Norman Yee: San Francisco Board of Education

 Yee began his political career in 2004 by serving as a commissioner for the San Francisco Board of Education and was re-elected in 2008.
 During his second term, he served as president of the Board of Education.

 San Francisco Board of Supervisors

 After Supervisor Sean Elsbernd termed out of office, Yee narrowly defeated F. X. Crowley to become supervisor in the 2012 election by 135 votes.

 One of Yee's key issues has been education.
 In 2018, he co-authored a universal child care proposition which passed as Prop C.

-He co-authored Proposition W, which made City College free for San Francisco residents with an increase on the property sales tax on sales that exceeded $5 million dollars.
+He co-authored Proposition W, which made City College free for San Francisco residents with an increase on the property sales tax on sales that exceeded $5 million.

 In the 2016 San Francisco Board of Supervisors election, Yee was re-elected with about 40% of first round votes, and 58% of final round votes.

-In 2019, Yee was elected as president of the Board of Supervisors by a vote of 10-1.
+In 2019, Yee was elected as president of the Board of Supervisors by a vote of 10–1.